GabeScott/standard-works-vault/General Conference/1999 October - Why We Do Some of the Things We Do.md

 Are these businesses operated for profit?
 Of course they are.
 They operate in a competitive world.
 They pay taxes.
 They are important citizens of this community.
 And they produce a profit, and from that profit comes the money which is used by The Church of Jesus Christ of Latter-day Saints Foundation to help with charitable and worthwhile causes in this community and abroad and, more particularly, to assist in the great humanitarian efforts of the Church.

 These businesses contribute one-tenth of their profit to the Foundation.
 The Foundation cannot give to itself or to other Church entities, but it can use its resources to assist other causes, which it does so generously.
 Millions of dollars have been so distributed.
 Thousands upon thousands have been fed.
 They have been supplied with medicine.
 They have been supplied with clothing and shelter in times of great emergency and terrible distress.
-How grateful I feel for the beneficence of this great Foundation which derives its resources from the business interests of the Church.
+How grateful I feel for the beneficence of this great Foundation, which derives its resources from the business interests of the Church.

 I have time to discuss one other question: “Why does the Church become involved in issues that come before the legislature and the electorate?”